 Technical sales engineers are often the key point of contact for clients, answering queries, providing technical advice and demonstrating how to use new products and/or services.

 - giving demonstrations, training and presentations to help clients discover and understand products/services

 - negotiating contracts, terms and conditions

 - reviewing cost and sales performance

 - supporting other members of the sales team by training them in the uses of products/services

 - attending trade exhibitions, conferences and meetings

 - ensuring that sales targets are met.

 Entry requirements vary according to the industry you are working in.
-For some positions, a degree or higher national diploma (HND) in any subject is acceptable.
+For some positions, a degree in any subject is acceptable.
 However, some employers require sector-specific degree subjects, such as chemical engineering (for the chemical or food industry) or civil engineering (for the construction industry).
 Other relevant subjects include computer science, physics and maths.